 There are so many branches of WeWork in Singapore, with even more in the works, making them one of the most prevalent co-working brands in town; and around the world for that matter.
 Besides gaining access to this global network by being a member with them, other reasons to choose WeWork include 24/7 office access, trendy working areas, private phone booths, and a pantry well stocked with fresh fruit water, micro-roast coffee and craft beer on draft.
 Prices vary according to location, ranging from $520/month for hot desking to $1250/month for a private office space.

-For a northside option, The Workshop is a cosy space in Ang Mo Kio with 24/7 accessibility and some of the most competitive prices around.
+For a northside option, try The Workshop in Ang Mo Kio that has 24/7 accessibility and some of the most competitive prices around.
 You won’t get an international network of LinkedIn-fluent contacts, but you do get a comprehensive, no-frills deal of utilities, desks, printing credits and beverages.
-The Flexi Desk membership starts from just $220 a month; or take it up a notch with a Work/Maker Pod where you get your very own workshop space from $650 a month.
+The Flexi Desk membership starts from just $220 a month; or take it up a notch with the 2-in-1 self-storage and hot desking option from $400 a month.

 Located in multiple locations around Singapore, The Executive Centre upholds the concept of “office without walls” across its sizable locales, perfect for startups that advocate having workers mingle and interact with one another.
 The open concept office has some quirky bits to it, with furniture like a lorry-shaped table, a colorful solo sofa, cork shelves and many more, which livens up the atmosphere of the office.
 They also offer different office configurations with varying sizes and has more flexible workstations too.
 Prices start from $220 a month, depending on the outpost you choose.

 Can’t decide which co-working space works for you?
-First use co-working space platform Workbuddy and gain access to over 25 co-working locations in Singapore.
+Use co-working space platform Workbuddy and gain access to multiple co-working locations in Singapore.
+The membership plan (from $129 for five-day passes per month) gives you on-demand access to over 45 of the best co-working spaces in Singapore, including WeWork, The Work Project, Csuites, and many more.